touraye/workshops-on-fcc-projects/README.md

 The basis for these workshops are to:

 1. Come together as a community and support each others growth.
-2. Since Internet connectivity is a big issue in The Gambia, we will meet at a venue with a high speed Internet connection to through the activities on FCC.
+2. Since Internet connectivity is a big issue in The Gambia, we will meet at a venue with a high speed Internet connection to go through some of the activities on FCC.
 3. Ayaat will teach these concepts face to face to cement the concepts at a deeper level.

+## How to get Started

+Do the following to get started:

+- Clone this repository
+- For each project create a new repository (each project should live in its own repository).
+- Once you complete a project push your final code to GitHub
+- Fill in the project details below the completion date and the URL to the project repository
+- Repeat for each project

 ## Projects